Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 - You can go to the **Extensions** tab, click `Available`, then click `Load from`.
 This will load a curated list of extensions from the official Index.
 You can then click **Install** to download them.
 - Alternatively, use `Install from URL` and paste in the link to a repo to install extensions not listed in the Index.

-**Note:** After you install new extensions, you need to restart the webui to load them properly.
+**Note:** After you install new extensions, always restart the webui to load them properly.

 ### Control Net
 [<--- link --->](ControlNet/README.md)